-After this followed commercial mathematics (in varying order): the rule of three; monetary and metrological conversions; simple and composite interest, and reduction to interest per day; partnership; simple and composite discounting; alloying; the technique of a "single false position"; and area measurement.
-All teaching from the multiplication tables onward was accompanied by problems to be solved as homework.
+After this followed commercial mathematics (in varying order): the rule of three, monetary and metrological conversions, simple and composite interest and reduction to interest per day, partnership, simple and composite discounting, alloying, the technique of a "single false position" and area measurement.
+All teaching from the multiplication tables onwards was accompanied by problems to be solved as homework.
 More complex matters, like the use of a double false position and algebra, are amply treated in many abbacus books but seem not to have been part of the curriculum.
-They may have been part of the training of assistant-apprentices, but this is another speculation with no support in the sources; what we do know is that proficiency in such difficult matters played a role in the competition for employment (smaller towns often employed abbacus teachers) or for pupils.
+They may have been part of the training of assistant apprentices, but this is another speculation with no support in the sources; what we do know is that proficiency in such difficult matters played a role in the competition for employment (smaller towns often employed abbacus teachers) or for pupils.

-Strikingly, the accounting techniques of the great commercial firms were not taught in abbacus school, and are not described in the abbacus books.
-These do not even mention the abacus boards used in the counting houses [Cambridge Economic History of Europe III, 90], nor double-entry book-keeping before Luca
+Strikingly, the accounting techniques of the great commercial firms were not taught in abbacus school and are not described in the abbacus books.
+These do not even mention the abacus boards used in the counting houses (Cambridge Economic History of Europe, vol. III, p.
+90) nor double-entry bookkeeping before Luca Pacioli borrowed a whole Libro di mercatantie et usanze de' paesi (already printed in 1481) and inserted it into his Summa (1494) (Travaini 2003, p.
+164).
+These techniques were assimilated on the job by apprentices who had already visited an abbacus school (Goldthwaite 2009, pp. 83ff, pp. 91ff, p.
+354).